-Deputies gave several commands for the suspect to exit the vehicle but he refused.
-A sheriff’s canine was deployed into the vehicle and engage the suspect.
+Deputies gave several commands for the suspect to exit the vehicle, but he refused.
+A sheriff’s canine was deployed into the vehicle and engaged the suspect.
 The suspect fired a gun at the deputies, striking two of them and the canine as they began taking him into custody.
 Deputies returned fire, fatally wounding the suspect.

-Deputy Adam Gibson served in the United States Marine Corps and did two tours in Afghanistan, where was highly decorated for his service to his country.
-Deputy Gibson was a 6-year veteran of the Sacramento County Sheriff’s Office and was assigned as a K9 handler for the Central Patrol Division.
+Deputy Adam Gibson served in the United States Marine Corps and did two tours in Afghanistan, where he was highly decorated for his service to his country.
+Deputy Gibson was a 6-year Sacramento County Sheriff’s Office veteran and was assigned as a K9 handler for the Central Patrol Division.

 California Peace Officer Memorial Foundation Monument